Cyprian: Sacraments

 Cyprian believed in infant baptism and infant communion.
-Cyprian however spoke against the efficiency of baptism done by heretics and insisted on their rebaptism, and he believed that the Eucharist cannot be properly consecrated outside the church.
+Cyprian, however, spoke against the efficacy of baptism performed by heretics and insisted on their rebaptism, and he believed that the Eucharist cannot be properly consecrated outside the Church.

 Cyprian was one of the earliest of the Church Fathers to enunciate clearly and unambiguously the doctrine of baptismal regeneration ("the idea that salvation happens at and by water baptism duly administered"): "While he attributed all the saving energy to the grace of God, he considered the 'laver of saving water' the instrument of God that makes a person 'born again,' receiving a new life and putting off what he had previously been.
 The 'water of new birth' animated him to new life by the Spirit of holiness working through it."

 Church

-Cyprian believed that the lapsed can be re-admitted to the Church after penance and he opposed the Novatians.
+Cyprian believed that the lapsed could be re-admitted to the Church after penance and he opposed the Novatians.

-Cyprian believed that every bishop occupies Peter's throne, but the see of Peter (Rome) is the direct heir of Peter.
-Cyprian believed that all the apostles were equal and that all the bishops followed the Apostles in succession.
+Cyprian believed the see of Peter (Rome) is the direct heir of Peter.
+While Cyprian believed that all the apostles were equal and that all the bishops followed the Apostles in succession, Cyprian emphasized the unity of the Church under a single cathedra (chair): "he [Jesus Christ] assigns a like power to all the apostles, yet he founded a single chair [cathedra], and he established by his own authority a source and an intrinsic reason for that unity.
+Indeed, the others were that also which Peter was [i.e., apostles], but a primacy is given to Peter, whereby it is made clear that there is but one Church and one chair.
+So too, all [the apostles] are shepherds, and the flock is shown to be one, fed by all the apostles in single-minded accord."

 Other

-Cyprian was amillenial.
+Cyprian was amillennial.
 Augustine argued that Cyprian taught the gift of perseverance.
-Cyprian argued that each days of Genesis consisted of 1000 years.
+Cyprian argued that each day of the Genesis creation account consisted of 1,000 years.

 Veneration

 Churches were erected over his tomb and over the place of his death.
 In later centuries, however, these churches were destroyed by the Vandals.
 The graves of such saints as Cyprian and Martin of Tours came to be regarded as "contact points between Heaven and Earth", and they became the centres of new, redefined, Christian urban communities.
 A surviving homily from Augustine on Cyprian's feast day indicates that his following was fairly widespread throughout Africa by the fourth century.

-Charlemagne is said to have had the bones transferred to France; and Lyons, Arles, Venice, Compiègne, and Roenay in Flanders all have claimed to possess part of the martyr's relics.
+Charlemagne is said to have had the bones transferred to France; and Lyon, Arles, Venice, Compiègne, and Roenay in Flanders all have claimed to possess part of the martyr's relics.